-- For 2011: Eliminated the first-year impact of the BI collaboration and the Avid acquisition - For 2010 and 2011: Eliminated the impact of U.S. health care reform - For 2009, 2010, and 2011: Eliminated the impact of (i) significant asset impairments and restructuring charges and (ii) one-time accounting charges for the acquisition of in-process research and development - · For 2009: Eliminated the impact of special charges related to Zyprexa litigation.
+- For 2011: (i) Eliminated the first-year impact of the BI collaboration and the Avid acquisition; (ii) included the negative impact of the Xigris product withdrawal - For 2010 and 2011: Eliminated the impact of U.S. health care reform - For 2009, 2010, and 2011: Eliminated the impact of (i) significant asset impairments and restructuring charges and (ii) one-time accounting charges for the acquisition of in-process research and development - For 2009: Eliminated the impact of special charges related to Zyprexa litigation.